Princess Uisun: Political marriage

 In 1650, Dorgon sent the minister of Ministry of Revenue, Gioro Bahana, as an emissary to the Joseon court, to forge an alliance with Hyojong of Joseon, asking the king to choose a suitable bride for him.
-The bride could be a daughter of either one of the royal family members or the king's subjects.
-Bahana delivered the order from the prince regent and was told that the king's daughter was only two years old, which he suggested that a female from the royal clan could be an option; on the other hand, the king's ministers greatly opposed offering any of their daughters as well.
+The bride could be a daughter of either a royal family member or a subject.
+Bahana delivered the order from the prince regent and was told that as the king's daughter was only two years old, so he suggested that a female from the royal clan was a viable alternative; on the other hand, the king's ministers greatly opposed offering any of their daughters.

-Twenty days later, Ae-suk was given the title Princess Uisun and her biological father, Yi Gyeyun, was gifted cloth and rice as reward.
+Twenty days later, Ae-suk was given the title Princess Uisun and her biological father, Yi Gye-yun, was gifted cloth and rice as reward.
 Nearly one month after her adoption as Hyojong's daughter, Princess Uisun left the palace at Hanseong, accompanied by 16 maids, a female physician, and her nursemaid.
-After the her arrival in Beijing, Dorgon complained about the appearance of his new wife and her court maids, and he even doubted the loyalty from Joseon.
+After her arrival in Beijing, Dorgon complained about the appearance of his new wife and her court maids, saying that he even doubted the loyalty of Joseon.
 Merely seven months later, Dorgon died in the same year.
-Princess Uisun was asked to remarry one of Dorgon's nephews, his general Prince Bolo of the Second Rank, but he also died in 1652.
+Princess Uisun was asked to remarry one of Dorgon's nephews, his general Prince Bolo of the Second Rank, but he died in 1652.

 Return to Korea

-In the winter of 1655, Yi Gyeyun was dispatched as part of a diplomatic party to Beijing.
+In the winter of 1655, Yi Gye-yun was dispatched as part of a diplomatic party to Beijing.
 Yi presented tribute and was entertained at a feast, during which he wept and petitioned for Princess Uisun to return to Korea, and his wish was granted.
-Princess Uisun returned to Joseon in the summer of 1656; on her return, Hyojong granted the princess a monthly pension to support the rest of her life.
-Yi Gyeyun's acts, however, received severe criticism from other court officials for requesting her return without consulting the king beforehand; under the pressure from the court, Yi Gyeyun lost his official position after a series of impeachments.
+Princess Uisun returned to Joseon in the summer of 1656; on her return, Hyojong granted the princess a monthly pension to support her for the rest of her life.
+Yi Gye-yun's decision to request her return without consulting the king beforehand, however, received severe criticism from other court officials; under pressure from the court, Yi Gye-yun lost his official position after a series of impeachments.

 Princess Uisun died of an illness in 1662 and her burial rites were provided for by Hyeonjong of Joseon, who described her fate as pitiable.